 The benefits are pretty self-explanatory, but let’s talk about them for a second anyway.

 By marketing yourself, you can gain clients.
 Either fast by directing them to your inbox with a request to book you.
 Or slower by making them aware of your services and work.
 I’m not going to go deep into how this works.
-As that would be an entire post on its own.
+That would be an entire post on its own.

 However you look at it, marketing yourself as a professional photographer is essential to your success.
 Good projects don’t just fall in your lap out of thin air.